RaphGL/NeoSent/README.md

 ## Getting Started

-Make sure you the SDL2, SDL2_ttf and SDL2_image libraries installed.
+Make sure you have the SDL2, SDL2_ttf and SDL2_image libraries installed.

 On Arch: